 It may seem counterintuitive, but many utility companies offer programs that help customers save energy.
 This is good news for customers because it means that there are financial incentives for saving energy.

 Many energy-saving home improvements require an upfront investment in more efficient appliances, LED light bulbs, home insulation, or even a solar energy system.
-These programs help offset these costs while making our homes greener.
+Utility company incentive programs help offset these costs while making our homes greener.
 They typically have both residential and commercial incentives and are a win-win for the environment and the pocketbook.
 Collective energy-efficiency efforts are an excellent way to conserve resources because they can reduce the need to build new power plants.

 Unfortunately, many energy-saving retrofits have an upfront cost even if they do pay for themselves with savings over time.
 The cost often deters people from taking the leap, even if it saves money in the long run.
 Utility incentive programs help reduce the required investment, shortening the payback period.